alfonsosastre/lipideando/README.md

 # lipideando
-a simple app for computing something related with lipids
+a simple shiny app for computing something related with lipids

 ## Prerequisites